Going on a West Virginia road trip? In this guide we’re sharing a West Virginia road trip itinerary, plus where to stay, when to visit, and more!

 - For dinner, head to Black Sheep Burrito and Brews (closes early on Sundays, FYI!) for some unique burritos!

-Where to sleep: We’d suggest grabbing a hotel or Airbnb in Charleston or continuing on to wherever your road trip takes you next!
+Where to sleep: We’d suggest grabbing a hotel or vacation rental in Charleston or continuing on to wherever your road trip takes you next!

 Have an extra day or two?